tkrausjr/wcp-shutdown/README.md

 WCP-Shutdown is simple Python script that you point to a vCenter and it is able to gracefully shutdown your TKGs environment.

 ##  Coverage

-  - [x] Return Supervisor Cluster Object - VC API
+  - [x] Find and Return 3 Supervisor Control Plane VMs from pyVmomi vSphere API.
-  - [x] Login to Supervisor Cluster  and enumerate all Workload Cluster Machine objects - K8s API on SC
+  - [x] Find all TKG Workload Cluster Machine objects from K8s API on Supervisor Cluster.
+  - [x] Shutdown WCP Service on vCenter and set Startup Type to Manual.
+  - [ ] Shutdown Supervisor Control Plane VMs - VC API or GOVC
+  - [x] Shutdown all Worker & Control Plane Nodes in TKG Clusters - VC API or GOVC
   - [ ] Cordon all Workload Cluster Worker Nodes - K8s API on GC
-  - [x] Power Down all Worker Nodes in Worker Cluster - VC API or GOVC
-  - [ ] Power Down the Control Plane for each Guest Cluster -VC API or GOVC
   - [ ] Validate all Guest Clusters are powere down on Supervisor Cluster - K8s API
+  - [ ] Stop CAPI CAPW Controllers
+  - [ ]
   ---

 ## Setting up the Big Red Button